m0xfff/rdydev/README.md

 - An SSH key: You will need to have created an SSH key and added it to your Github account.
 If you haven't done this yet, you can [follow these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) to generate a new SSH key and add it to your Github account.
 - A signing key: You will also need to have configured a signing key for the purpose of signing your commits.
 If you haven't done this yet, you can [follow these instructions](https://docs.github.com/en/authentication/managing-commit-signature-verification) to generate a new GPG key and configure it for use with Github.

-Once you have completed these steps, you are ready to begin working on the onboarding project!
+Once you have completed these steps, you are ready to begin!

 ## Getting started